 What is a quiet period?

-During a quiet period a college coach may not have face-to-face contact with college-bound student-athletes or their parents, and may not watch student-athletes compete or visit their high schools.
+During a quiet period, a college coach may only have face-to-face contact with college-bound student-athletes or their parents on the college’s campus.
+A coach may not watch student-athletes compete (unless a competition occurs on the college’s campus) or visit their high schools.
 Coaches may write or telephone college-bound student-athletes or their parents during this time.